RandyLedbetter/c_cpp_projects/README.md

 projects
 ========

-This folder contains personal solutions to CSU Chico Computer Science Department CSCI 211 and CSCI 311 class projects.
+This folder contains personal solutions to CSU Chico Computer Science Department projects.
 The solutions are written in C++.